eggrobin/Nabuninuaihsus/notes/style.md

 ## Generalities

+### Attestations

+If a sign cannot be found in a neo-Assyrian tablet (preferably from 𒌷𒀏), or at least in a middle Assyrian tablet in a style consistent with the neo-Assyrian signs, no attempt is made at including it in the font, even if it is an &-, @-, <sup>180</sup>-, or 4×- composition of attested signs.
+We look, ideally, for photographs;
+failing that, for autographs.
+We do not use the glyphs from modern sign lists (Labat, Borger, etc.) as references.

+#### Rationale

+To quote 𒁹𒍣𒊬,
+> Who are we to presume no simplifications would be made[?]

+Modern sign lists tend to condense broader style variation than we aim for here, and occasionaly miss some subtler details.

 ### Composite signs

 When a composite sign is frequent enough, we look for systematic divergences between the composite and its